Canadian History

 During its glorious age in the 17th century, Honfleur was a large commercial hub that was making trades with North America, the Caribbean (known as the West Indies back then), Africa and the Azores.

-In spring of 1608 in Honfleur, Samuel de Champlain with 27 other brave men started a journey to establish a first permanent French colony in Canada with a centre in what would later become Quebec City.
-It may not sound like a terribly difficult task, but not for those who are familiar with brutal cold winters of Quebec City.
-French people who rarely see snow and experience sub zero temperatures in their life, certainly did not expect that the mercury can drop to as low as -40 C / -40 F. Combine this with absolutely no infrastructure, shortage of food supplies and a hostility of native tribes, and you can imagine what the first winter was like for those brave French men.
+In the spring of 1608 in Honfleur, Samuel de Champlain with 27 other brave men started a journey to establish the first permanent French colony in Canada with a centre in what would later become Quebec City.
+It may not sound like a terribly difficult task, but not for those who are familiar with the brutal cold winters of Quebec City.
+French people who rarely see snow and experience sub-zero temperatures in their life, certainly did not expect that the mercury could drop to as low as -40 C / -40 F. Combine this with absolutely no infrastructure, shortage of food supplies and a hostility of native tribes, and you can imagine what the first winter was like for those brave French men.
 Not surprisingly, 20 out of 28 men didn't make it the first year.

 0 comments